 Two of our float switches are designed specifically for Duplex pump control:

 By switching to a float switch that includes multiple internal switches, you can effectively control a duplex pump on a lift station – but with lower costs and greater stability.
 Why risk tangled floats or put up with frequent replacements?
-Let us know if you have any questions about the float switch models mentioned above by using the comments section below, or by calling us at 888-525-7300.
+Contact our Measurement Experts if you have any questions about the float switch models mentioned above.

 We will wrap up our discussion of float switches in lift stations by discussing options for providing override backup.
 When float switches or controllers fail, what back-up tools do you have in place?
 We'd love to hear what is working for you.